-- 5. Project management.
-The organization should have procedures for monitoring the progress of a project and the capacity to monitor project-level cash flow and schedules. - 6.
+- 2. Management Capacity.
+The organization's management should have the capacity and ability to manage additional development activities. - 3.
+Procedures.
+The organization should have procedures for monitoring the progress of a project and the capacity to monitor project-level cash flow and schedules. - 4.
+Project Management.
+The organization should have procedures for monitoring the progress of a project and the capacity to monitor project-level cash flow and schedules. - 5.
 Personnel.
 There should be staff that is assigned responsibilities for housing development.
-Personnel policies and job descriptions should be clear and concise. - 7.
-Staff skills.
-The strength of staff in the following areas shall be considered: - Legal/financial aspects of housing development - Management of real estate development - Oversight of design & construction management - Marketing, intake - Property management (if applicable) - 8.
+Personnel policies and job descriptions should be clear and concise. - 6.
+Staff Skills.
+The strength of staff in the following areas shall be considered: - Legal/financial aspects of housing development - Management of real estate development - Oversight of design and construction management - Marketing, intake - Property management (if applicable) - 7.
 Training.
-Staff should be encouraged to obtain training and develop new skills. - 9.
-Member involvement.
-The organization's membership should be active and in support of the organization's housing activities. - 10.
-Use of consultants.
-To what extent the CHDO has access to and makes use of qualified development consultants shall be considered, as well as how these consultants interact with staff. - 11.
-Funding access.
+Staff should be encouraged to obtain training and develop new skills. - 8.
+Member Involvement.
+The organization's membership should be active and in support of the organization's housing activities. - 9.
+Funding Access.
 The organization should have the ability to raise funds for the capital requirements of a project.

-Community Housing Development Organization (CHDO) BOARD MEMBER\ CERTIFICATION FORM
+Community Housing Development Organization (CHDO) Board Member\Certification Form

-Each CHDO Board Member must complete a form certifying that they meet the CHDO board member eligibility criteria.
+Each CHDO board member must complete a form certifying that they meet the CHDO board member eligibility criteria.

 Name:

-Home Street Address: :
+Home Street Address:

 City/State/Zip:

 Home Phone Number: Email Address: